2003 Phnom Penh riots: Cause of the riots

 The riots were prompted by a 18 January article in the Cambodian newspaper Rasmei Angkor (Light of Angkor).
 The article alleged that Thai actress Suvanant Kongying said Cambodia had "stolen" Angkor Wat, and that she would not appear in Cambodia until it was returned to Thailand.
 The newspaper's editor gave the source for the story as a group of Khmer nationalists who said they had seen the actress on television.
 No evidence to support the newspaper's claim has ever emerged, and it seems that the report was either fabricated or arose from a misunderstanding of what Suvanant's character had said.
-It has also been suggested that the report was an attempt by a rival firm to discredit the actress, who was also the "face" of a cosmetics company.

 The report was picked up by Khmer radio and print media, and copies of the Rasmei Angkor article were distributed in schools.
 On 27 January, Cambodian prime minister Hun Sen repeated the allegations, and said that Suvanant was "not worth a few blades of grass near the temple".
 On 28 January, the Cambodian government then banned all Thai television programs in the country.

 Strong nationalistic sentiments were also present during the build up to the riot.
 "Nationalism has over the years been exploited by the two countries' political leaders to fulfil [sic] a myriad of their own political interests".
 Some have argued that the ruling Cambodian People's Party (CPP) had a political incentive to orchestrate the riots.
 After the arrest of Mam Sonando, "Phnom Penh's then Governor Chea Sophara, an increasingly popular CPP politician (who had been tipped by some to challenge Hun Sen as a PM candidate) was sacked".
 Coincidental or not the events that followed the 2003 riot, was beneficial to the Prime Minister of Cambodia.